Save 50% off everything with code CYBERMONDAY2025!

 Homemade Playdough Recipes

-You can always make your own playdough to use in your classroom.
 This is the BEST DIY homemade playdough recipe that I’ve used in my own classroom for many years.
+True confession – my husband has always been the official play dough maker for my classroom.

 Play Dough Recipes for Preschool